Jeremiah Coghlan: Seizing Naples

 In early May 1815, Coghlan was captain of HMS Alcmene as second in command of a British squadron headed by Captain Robert Campbell of HMS Tremendous on its way to the bay of Naples during the Neapolitan War.
 Joachim Murat, the King of Naples was about to be deposed after his defeat by the Austrians at Tolentino.
-The British squadron managed to prevent two Neapolitan line-of-battle ships, Joachim and Capri, escaping to France.
+The British squadron managed to prevent two Neapolitan ships of the line, Joachim and Capri, escaping to France.
 On board were Napoleon's mother, his brother Jérôme, his sister Pauline and Murat's children together "with all the crown jewels, much public treasure, the pictures and other costly moveables of the palace.
 The whole of this valuable property, upon its arrival at Toulon would of course have been at the disposal of Buonaparte".
 It was all returned to the Sicilian Court.

 On 11 May 1815, the squadron, consisting of Tremendous, Alcmene, HMS Partridge and HMS Grasshopper arrived off Naples and blockaded the port.
 Under the authority of Captain Campbell and after threatening to bombard the city, Coghlan helped to negotiate the treaty, signed on 13 May 1815, which enabled them to gain possession of all the ships and the naval arsenal in the Port of Naples - including Joachim and Capri.
 This would later lead to a grant from Parliament of £150,000, as prize money to be shared amongst the officers and crew members.

 Edward Pellew, Viscount Exmouth, as overall commander, arrived in Naples on the 20th.
 Although it had been agreed that the Austrians would take over on 23 May, Murat fled the city in disguise on the 19th and so Exmouth despatched Coghlan and 500 marines to restore order in the city.
 They quelled the rioters at the point of the bayonet and took over all the forts in the city.
 Coghlan installed himself in the Castle of St Elmo, and united with the civic guard to keep order until the arrival of Prince Leopold on the 23rd.